agile-ts/documentation/docs/Interfaces.md

 #### `method`

-Defines in which way the collected data `primaryKey` gets added to the Groups.
+Defines in which way the collected data `primaryKey` is added to the Group/s.

 ##### `push`
 By using `push` the `primaryKey` will be added to the end of the Group value array.